e-mission/e-mission-docs/docs/manage/enabling_surveys_using_config_files.md

 ...
 ```

-9. Now that your config file has been completed, you can compare it to some of our examples to make sure you have written it correctly:
+9. Now that your config file has been completed, you can compare it to some of our examples below (in the section _Examples of configs with varying surveys (for reference)_) to make sure you have written it correctly:

+# Wrap up:

+1. Publish your

 # Examples of configs with varying surveys _(for reference)_